timslittle/nf_bed2fasta/README.md

 ## Installation.

+Clone this repo to your device using `git clone https://github.com/timslittle/nf_bed2fasta`.
+Alternatively, just download the `workflow.nf` and `nextflow.config` files.

+## Dependencies

+In order to work, this pipeline requires Nextflow to be installed.
+Please visit https://www.nextflow.io/docs/latest/getstarted.html#installation for the latest installation instructions.

+At a minimum, the pipeline also requires one of the following:
+*   Locally installed `samtools` and `R`.
+*   Docker.
+*   Singularity.
+*   (Ana)conda.

 ## Usage.

+`nextflow run workflow.nf --bamfile <INPUT.bam> --bedfile <INPUT.bed> -profile docker`

 If your HPC system has a Nextflow profile then be sure to use this after the `-profile` flag too.
 You can specify multiple profiles as follows: `-profile test,docker`.

-`nextflow run workflow.nf --bamfile <INPUT.bam> --bedfile <INPUT.bed> -profile docker`

-It is recommended to use `-profile docker`, however you could omit this if you have `samtools` and its dependencies running locally.
+It is recommended to use a `-profile` such as `docker`, `singularity` or `conda`.
+However you could omit specifying a profile completely if you have `samtools`, `R`, and their own dependencies running locally.

-After a successful run, the `results` folder will contain the counts file and sequence fasta file.
+After a successful run, the `results` folder will contain the counts file inside `COUNTS` and sequence fasta file inside `EXTRACT'.

 ## Tests.

+_Under development_.
+Use `-profile test` to run the pipeline using a minimal dataset, and test for the expected output by searching for sequences we know should be returned, and md5 checksums.

 ## Tips and tricks.